kheme/laravel-supertext-nigeria/README.md

 cp vendor/kheme/laravel-supertext-nigeria/config/supertextng.php config/supertextng.php
 ```

-Finally, update `config/supertextng.php` with your SuperText Nigeria credentials and settings.
+Update `config/supertextng.php` with your SuperText Nigeria credentials and settings.
 Alternatively, you can update your `.env` file with the respective values to the following:

 ```dotenv